jschluger/rishaan-chess/final_notes.md

         return self.name

 myInstance = MyClass('Rishaan')
-# myInstance is an instance of MyClass because we used parenthies to construct an instance of MyClass (with name=Rishaan)
+# myInstance is an instance of MyClass because we used parenthies to construct an instance of MyClass (with name='Rishaan')
+# We can't say MyClass.name

 # We can confirm with the isinstance method:
 print(isinstance(myInstance, MyClass))